-This chapter review of the several theories related to this research.
-Those are definition of semantics, definition of modality, types of modality (two kinds of modality, modal verbs, and meanings and functions), and thereview of related studies, as follows in its term.
+To support this research, the writer will give some theories related to the research.
+Those are definition of Newspaper (business articles and business), Modality (two kinds of modality, modal verbs, and meanings and functions), and the review of related studies, as follows in its term.

-2.1 Theoretical Framework
+2.1.
+Theoretical Framework

-2.1.1 Semantics
+2.1.1 Newspaper